parantha7/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: R PRIYANGA
+Developed by: Paranthaman S

-RegisterNumber: 212223230161
+RegisterNumber:24900681

 ```
 module verilog1(a,b,c,d,w,x,y,z,F1,F2);